30 Different Ways to Say "Fart"

-Over the course of history, the human race has come up with many delightfully creative ways to describe the act of breaking wind.
-From regional terms to old-timey phrases, here are 25 ways to say fart that you should work into conversation whenever toots come up.
+Over the course of history, humanity has come up with many delightfully creative ways to describe the act of breaking wind.
+From regional terms to old-timey phrases, here are 30 ways to say fart that you should work into conversation whenever toots come up.

 1. Air Biscuit

 According to Green’s Dictionary of Slang, an air biscuit is “an extremely malodorous fart or belch.”
 The phrase dates back to the early ‘90s and originated in the south, but clearly needs to be used everywhere.
 The act of farting or belching is known as floating an air biscuit, by the way.

 Don’t call it a fart; call it a bottom burp.
 Green’s notes that this is “generally a children’s usage,” but it was “popularized on BBC TV’s 1980s comedy The Young Ones.”

 Fartkin, from the early 1900s, means “a small act of breaking wind”—in other words, a tiny toot.
 You can also use the term fartkin.
 Scientists, by the way, have determined that the median weight of a fart is around 90 milliliters.

 According to Green’s, “an instance of breaking wind.”

 A ‘40s term for “a stench, [especially] a fart,” according to Green’s.
 It’s also sometimes puffoon.